Pricing

 3. Branding flexibility.
 Can you keep payments under your own brand, or will the provider’s branding show through?
 White-label options give you more control.

 5. Risk management tools.
 A strong PFaaS provider should handle fraud, chargebacks, and compliance in the background.
+Robust fraud detection and protection against fraud and data breaches are essential features.

 6. Support and partnership.
 Payments are critical to your customers’ businesses.
 A provider should offer responsive support, not just technology.